|Nutrition Facts (per serving)|

 This recipe is easily doubled for a party or potluck event.
-Cook it as directed and pack the crock pot in a container with towels or blankets around it for insulation.
-Plug the crock pot in when you get to the party and set it on low or warm for serving.
+Cook it as directed and pack the slow cooker in a container with towels or blankets around it for insulation.
+Plug the slow cooker in when you get to the party and set it on low or warm for serving.

-Cream cheese and Parmesan add to the creaminess and flavor in this dip, and it makes a wonderful party dip with sturdy chips, vegetable sticks, or crackers.
+Cream cheese and Parmesan add to the creaminess and flavor in this dip, making it a wonderful party dip with sturdy chips, vegetable sticks, or crackers.

-- With fresh spinach: put 10 ounces of fresh chopped spinach in a saucepan of boiling water; boil for 1 minute.
+- This dip can be made with fresh spinach as well.
+Put 10 ounces of fresh chopped spinach in a saucepan of boiling water; boil for 1 minute.
 Drain in a colander and then squeeze out excess moisture.
 Follow the recipe as directed.

 - Make the dip with chopped cooked kale.

-- Add the finely grated zest of 1 lemon.
+- Add a little zing with the finely grated zest of 1 lemon.